Fair-Exchange/Safecoin/docs/src/developing/intro/programs.md

 ## Types of programs

-The Solana blockchain has two types of programs:
+The Safecoin blockchain has two types of programs:

 - Native programs
 - On chain programs